 - Apple cider vinegar (ACV)

-- Choose your container.
-Find a small (preferably clear) container like an old food jar or plastic soda bottle.
-For this method, it’s easier if it has a small or narrow opening.
+- Select your container.
+Find a small, clear container like an old food jar or plastic soda bottle.
+It’s best if it has a small or narrow opening.

 - Add apple cider vinegar.
-Pour a little bit of apple cider vinegar, old beer, or wine into the bottom of the container.
-The smell will attract the fruit flies.
+Pour apple cider vinegar, old beer, or wine into the bottom of the container.
+The scent will attract the flies.
+Old beer or wine also works too, but not regular white vinegar.

-- Make your funnel.
-Wrap a small piece of paper or cardstock into a cone shape with a very small opening at the tip.
+- Make a paper cone.
+Wrap a small piece of paper or cardstock into a cone shape.
 Secure the shape with tape.
-You can also cut this opening at the end if that’s easier.
-It only needs to be about the size of a grain of rice.
+Leave or cut a very small opening at the end – about the size of a grain of rice.

 You can also try this method with a storebought funnel, however you may find that the opening at the bottom of storebought funnels is too large and lets too many fruit flies out of your trap.